DRIVER-EU/test-bed-design/doc/README.md

 The Test-bed reference implementation lies at the heart of the Trialling environment of the [DRIVER+ project](driver-project.eu).
 It provides an open source technical backbone to perform Trials or exercises in a methodical and structured way as it provides a suite of *software* tools to run a Trial.
 The underlying document discusses the Test-bed's usage and design, and therefore it is expected that the reader has at least some technical background.
 In DRIVER+ deliverable [D923.11](https://driver-eu.gitbooks.io/test-bed-specification) "Functional specification of the Test-bed", the requirements of the Test-bed are documented.

 The trial-oriented environment developed in sub-project 92 (Test-bed) of DRIVER+ is conceived and designed to allow systematic testing of solutions in realistic but non-operational contexts (namely, in trials) to help practitioners in assessing solutions that can drive innovation (changes) before adopting them.
+See also deliverable D922.21, "Trial guidance methodology and guidance tool specifications (version 1)".

 The purpose of conducting trials in DRIVER+ is to find out if and how some innovative solutions can help resolve the needs of the Crisis Management practitioners.